alextelespanwork/git-cheats/README.md

 8--command to see all new commits
 * git log

+9--to make your local files changed to be like they were at a specific commit, but leave your history etc. the same. (does not touch the index file nor the working tree at all (but resets the head to <commit>, just like all modes do).
+This leaves all your changed files "Changes to be committed", as git status would put it.)
+* git reset --soft c14809fafb08b9e96ff2879999ba8c807d10fb07

+10--to make your local code and local history be just like it was at that commit.
+But then if you wanted to push this to someone else who has the new history, it would fail.
+* git reset --hard c14809fa

+11--
+* git reset c14809fafb08b9e96ff2879999ba8c807d10fb07

 ## New Branch:
 1--create a branch (git will move you to that branch, off of the master branch)
 * git checkout -b <my branch name>